AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 | Connectors | The Adobe JCR Connector for Microsoft SharePoint 2010 and Microsoft SharePoint 2013 is deprecated for AEM 6.5. | N/A |

 ## Known issues {#known-issues}

+* If you install [!DNL Experience Manager] 6.5 Service Pack 5 or previous versions on 6.5 GA, the run-time copy of your assets custom workflow model (created in `/var/workflow/models/dam`) is deleted.
+To retrieve your run-time copy, Adobe suggests to sync the design time copy of the custom workflow model with its run-time copy using the HTTP API:
+`<designModelPath>/jcr:content.generate.json`.

 * Contact Adobe Support if you encounter issues when editing and creating cascading rules in [!UICONTROL Folder Metadata Schema Forms Editor] and [!UICONTROL Metadata Schema Forms Editor] using [!UICONTROL Define Rule] dialog.
 Note that the rules that are already created and saved are working as expected.